mui/material-ui/docs/src/pages/demos/menus/menus.md

 ## Advanced use cases

+For more advanced use cases you might be able to take advantage of:

 ### PopupState helper

 There is a 3rd party package [`material-ui-popup-state`](https://github.com/jcoreio/material-ui-popup-state) that takes care of menu state for you in most cases.